Categories

 5 , whether the primer spans an intron

-During the nucleic acid extraction process, the extracted RNA often contains a small amount of DNA (the proportion varies depending on the extraction kit and the operation itself), which will also affect the experimental results.
-Generally, primers that span introns can effectively distinguish RNA and DNA samples.
-Only gene expression in RNA can be detected.
+During nucleic acid extraction, the extracted RNA often contains a small amount of DNA (the ratio varies depending on the extraction kit and the procedure itself), which can affect experimental results.
+Generally, intron-spanning primers can effectively distinguish between RNA and DNA samples, allowing detection of gene expression only in RNA.

 6 , primer design close to 5 ' End or 3 ' end

-Generally speaking, influenced by the differences in reverse transcription efficiency and mRNA degradation preference, primers close to the 3' end can better reflect gene expression.
+Generally speaking, due to differences in reverse transcription efficiency and mRNA degradation preferences, primers close to the 3' end can better reflect gene expression.

 Below we will share the primer design process with you using NCBI online primer design as an example: